meilisearch/documentation/reference/api/README.md

  Requests can be in JSON, CSV, or NDJSON.
 Responses are always in JSON.

-You **need** to have one of the following accepted Content-Type headers:
+You **must** specify a Content-Type header.
+MeiliSearch currently supports the following formats:

 - `Content-Type: application/json` for JSON
 - `Content-Type: application/x-ndjson` for NDJSON